drthomas21/Phase10/README.md

 This webapp is a tool used to track your scores when you are playing Phase 10.
 The app is in beta mode.
 So new features will be added

 ## Changelog
+### v3
+- Feature: adding ability for users to follow active session

 ### v2
 - Bug: fix layout issues with session and fb buttons on smaller screens
 - Bug: adding patch for anchor tags